pedro-moreira-ibm/bob-workshop/lab3/README.md

 ---

-# Step 5: Implement fixes with Code Mode
+# Step 5: Implement fixes with Agent Mode

-## 5.1: Switch to Code Mode
+## 5.1: Switch to Agent Mode

-Change to **Code Mode**.
+Change to **Agent Mode**.

 <img alt="8" src="images/8.png">

-Code Mode can now use your analysis and remediation plan to modify the project.
+Agent Mode can now use your analysis and remediation plan to modify the project.

 ## 5.2: Fix the SQL injection issue